 The Berlin Project is expected to generate US\$3.0 billion in revenue with cash flow of US\$915 million.
 The potential by-products would generate revenue of US\$2.0 billion against total operating costs of US\$1.6 billion and CAPEX of \$0.4 billion.
-Therefore, the PEA estimated that the value of the by-products essentially cover the all-in total cost of mining and extraction of the commodities of interest.
+Therefore, the PEA estimated that the value of the by-products covers the all-in total cost of mining and extraction of the uranium.
 The estimated all-in cost of uranium production, including operating costs, royalties and capex is approximately US\$4/lb, net of by product credits.